Every Child Can Learn

 Together, parent, child, and teacher form a team called the “Suzuki Triangle.”
 We work together on the day-to-day ups and downs of music and learning.

 ESMA offers convenient, comfortable spaces for musical education.
-Private lessons are held at independent studios throughout Eugene and Creswell.
+Private lessons are held at independent studios throughout the Eugene/Springfield area.

 Group classes, Little Notes classes, studio recitals, and other select ESMA events are held at Friendly Street Church, located at 2290 Friendly St. in Eugene.